 - Yeast dough

-- Xylitol is a sugar substitute that is DEADLY to dogs.
+Xylitol is a sugar substitute that is DEADLY to dogs.
+It is also being labeled as BIRCH SUGAR.
 Be sure to check ingredients on things like Peanut Butter.
 Sugar Free gums may have it, also things like Benadryl gel caps also contain this.
-Plants: Here is a list of the 15 most common house plants that are toxic to dogs.
-The complete list is very extensive.
-Please reference this link for a complete list: https://www.aspca.org/pet-care/animal-poison-control/dogs-plant-list

 - Aloe Vera